clearlinux/how-to-clear/04-mixing.md

 The `swupd` software delivery mechanism treats everything as an update.
 It does this by querying metadata from an update server and calculating what it needs to do and which content to use.
-The format of this data and metadata is very simple, and easy to understand and reproduce, but `swupd` needs a lot of it.
+The format of this data and metadata is simple, easy to understand, and reproduce, but `swupd` needs a lot of it.

-As the update content describes every file in the OS, it is a large database that needs to be kept synchronized on the client system.
+Since the update content describes every file in the OS, it is a large database that must be kept synchronized on the client system.
 Maintaining these metadata lists is expensive, and the system is designed to do all the hard work on the server side, so that clients only need to work on small subsets of the data to perform the needed operations to update or install components.

 `swupd` uses separate files for content and for metadata.
 Content often does not change between versions.
-To save space the server only stores one copy of each file in the version that it was last updated.
+To save space, the server only stores one copy of each file in the version that it was last updated.
 This content is also compressed on the server, and each piece of content is identified by a hash value that is unique for both the content of the data, and the properties of the inode on the file system.
-In this way, if a file changes permissions, xattr tags or ownership, this is considered a normal update from one content unit to a new content unit.
+In this way, if a file changes permissions, xattr tags, or ownership, it is considered a normal update from one content unit to a new content unit.

 The metadata is similarly reused between different versions of the OS.